Martin-Zach/Mech105_Algorithms/Simpsons onethird rule/README.md

 * The inputs must be more than one value
 * The x input must be evenly spaced

-Simpson's 1/3 rule is second order accurate
+Simpson's 1/3 rule is second order accurate and for higher orders it is just an approximation of the integral.